scifir/scifir-units/TO-DO.md

 ## UNITS - ADVANCED - REDUCTION OF MEMORY CONSUMPTION (4 options)
 - OPTION 1: maybe delete the dimensions member-variable of scalar_unit, and use instead another system for handling prefixes.
 The dimensions can be automatic based on their class.
 One possibility is to use an empty array and, when it's empty, to send the fixed dimensions of the class instead, and only when changing something to add the dimensions there
 - OPTION 2: divide single dimensions unit of multiple-dimensions unit by adding only one dimension instead of the vector<dimension>
-- OPTION 3: maybe the prefix and the dimension can be removed as member-variables if displaying automatically in some way or another, as it's expressly specified.
+- OPTION 3: maybe the prefix and the dimension can be removed as member-variables if displaying automatically in some way or another, as it's expressly specified, in each different class that inherits scalar_unit (excepting vector unit classes).
 That is maybe the biggest optimization possible
 - OPTION 4: light_length which uses only an enum of prefixes and a value, maybe it should be called length, and length should be called full_length
 - OPTION 4 - add const to the enum of light_unit
 - AFTER SOME OPTION - finish initial_dimensions_get_structure() and get_dimensions_match() related to the new implementation